 You may be prescribed antibiotics to take by mouth once or twice a day if your blepharitis doesn't respond to other treatments.

 Oral antibiotics may also be recommended at the start of your treatment if it's thought rosacea is aggravating your symptoms.

 Most people respond well within the first few weeks of treatment, although you may need to take them for up to three months.
 It's important for you to finish the course of antibiotics, even if your symptoms get better.

 Some oral antibiotics used to treat blepharitis have been known to make people more sensitive to the effects of the sun.
-Therefore, while you are taking them, you should avoid prolonged exposure to sunlight and using sun lamps or sun beds.
+While you're taking them, you should avoid prolonged exposure to sunlight and using sun lamps or sunbeds.

-Oral antibiotics can also sometimes affect unborn and developing babies, as well as young children, so they are not normally used to treat women who are pregnant or breastfeeding.
+Oral antibiotics can also sometimes affect unborn and developing babies, so they're not normally used to treat women who are pregnant or breastfeeding.
 Certain types of antibiotics are avoided in children under 12.

-Side effects of oral antibiotics are rare because the dose is relatively low.
-However, they may include vomiting, diarrhoea and, in women, yeast infections.
+Side effects of oral antibiotics are rare because the dose is very low.
+However, you should be aware of stomach upsets, vomiting or diarrhoea.

 Treating other conditions

 If you have an underlying medical condition that's causing blepharitis, your GP will prescribe treatment for it or refer you to an appropriate specialist to ensure the condition is treated effectively.